michaelhasey/Archi_Base/README.md

 <br>

-ARCHI_BASE employs a 3-step pipeline that leverages sophisticated AI & ML computer vision technology.

-1. Train a ResNet Image classification model to identify specific architectural image types.
+Archi-Base uses a 2-step pipeline to create large architectural image datasets.

-2. User identifies what to search for and how many images required, and our system autonomously scrapes multiple online image databases.
+1. An image scraping tool that autonomously searches for and downloads user defined images from multiple online image databases.
+Images can be of any building type, any building designed by a specific architect, or any buildings from a specific region.
-3. The ResNet-32 model classifies each scraped image, labels it and then places it into its corresponding folder.
+2. A pre-trained ResNet-32 model which classifies, labels and sorts each scraped image into a corresponding folder.

-Your Image database is now ready to train deep neural networks!
 While a robust 100,000 image dataset would take 330 hours to create manually, Archi_base completes this task in just 16 hours.

 <br>